rentzsch/AutoLayoutShorthand/README.md

 Auto Layout Shorthand (ALS) is an alternative system for creating and adding Auto Layout constraints.

-It feels kind of CSS, though more powerful and without HTML's frustrating default layout model.
+It feels kind of like CSS, though more powerful and without HTML's frustrating default layout model.

 Here's a simple example to introduce ALS: